Ouachita School District

-Ouachita School District is a public school district based in Donaldson, Arkansas, United States.
+Ouachita School District is a public school district based in Midway, Hot Spring County, Arkansas, United States, with a Donaldson postal address.
 The Ouachita School District provides early childhood, elementary and secondary education for more than 550 prekindergarten through grade 12 students at its two facilities and serving 72.82 acre of land in, Hot Spring County, including Donaldson, Friendship, and a portion of Midway.

 Ouachita School District is accredited by the Arkansas Department of Education (ADE).